m-daniela/chat-app/Notes/work.md

 - https://core.telegram.org/techfaq#q-do-you-use-ige-ige-is-broken [7]

-Telegram was actively criticised for using weak or lesser known criptographic primitives in [1], [3], [4] and for having a "home grown" protocol, but they claim that this combinaton provides better "delivery time and stability" [6] or that the primitives are "not broken in their implementation" [7].
+Telegram was actively criticised for using weak or lesser known criptographic primitives in [@mtproto_cca], [@crypto_fails], [@hayk] and for having a "home grown" protocol, but they claim that this combinaton provides better "delivery time and stability" [@mtproto_faq] or that the primitives are "not broken in their implementation" [mtproto_faq].
 In the following, the known and serious vulnerabilities are presented, along with possible mitigations.

-This paper [1] explores two theoretical attacks showing that MTProto is not IND CCA secure and it does not satisfy the properties of authenticated encryption because the length or the content of the padding is not checked for integrity during decryption. /x Therefore, one can create two different ciphertexts that decrypt to the same plaintext.
+This paper [@mtproto_cca] explores two theoretical attacks showing that MTProto is not IND CCA secure and it does not satisfy the properties of authenticated encryption because the length or the content of the padding is not checked for integrity during decryption. /x Therefore, one can create two different ciphertexts that decrypt to the same plaintext.

 The first attack is done by adding a random block, larger than the block length, at the end.
 Since the padding is not included in the authentication funtion nor its size is checked, the message decrypts normally.
 In this case, a length check is recommended.

 The second one involves subtitition of the last block of the cipher.
 This attack has significantly lower chances of success, but it is still not secure.
 To mitigate this, they suggest adding the pading when the MAC is computed.

-The lack of authenticated encryption and general weaknesses in the authentication mechanism are mentioned in [2], [3], [4] also.
-In [2], the possibility of a MITM attack is illustrated, using an unofficial command line interface for Telegram on Linux.
+The lack of authenticated encryption and general weaknesses in the authentication mechanism are mentioned in [@telegram_auth], [@crypto_fails], [@hayk] also.
+In [@telegram_auth], the possibility of a MITM attack is illustrated, using an unofficial command line interface for Telegram on Linux.

 The client verifies the server using a fingerprint, which is the first 128 bits of the SHA 1 hash of the server's public key.
 The MITM could generate a fingerprint with the same first 128 bits, so that the server could not detect the attack. ?> This would work if the victim installs a modified app, but this is helped by the aforementioned weakness.

-These issues were fixed in MTProto 2.0[?], so the protocol is now considered secure against IND CCA [5].
+These issues were fixed in MTProto 2.0[?], so the protocol is now considered secure against IND CCA [@miculan].
 The fingerprint is 288 bits long and the hashing function was changed to SHA256, but a MITM attack is still possible if the users do not verify each other by comparing the fingerprints.

-However, [4] pointed out that third parties could observe metadata about the users, such as the moment when they are online or offline, only by having them saved in the contacts list, which is shared with the server.
+However, [@hayk] pointed out that third parties could observe metadata about the users, such as the moment when they are online or offline, only by having them saved in the contacts list, which is shared with the server.
 In this way, an observer could guess the moment when two users might be communicating.
 A feature that disables this was added and is used in other applications too.

-The automatic symbolic verification from 2020 [5] concluded that possible vulnerabilities can arise from insufficient checks and verifications, side-channel attacks or faulty user behaviour.
+The automatic symbolic verification from 2020 [@miculan] concluded that possible vulnerabilities can arise from insufficient checks and verifications, side-channel attacks or faulty user behaviour.

 It is stated that the messages remain secret after the re-keying proccess, even if the authorization keys where compromised, but if the session key is recovered, the past 100 messages or the ones exchanged in the past two weeks can be decrypted, so the form of forward secrecy employed by the protocol is kept.